 A "logo" is a graphic representation or symbol that helps identify a company or entity.
 That's it.
-Having a logo does not mean the company owns a trademark (although a logo can be registered as a trademark in some cases, again by filing with the USPTO) and a logo does not bring copyright to things the company produces (although the owner of the logo holds copyright on the design).
-Logos are exclusive though - they belong to the company!
+Having a logo does not mean the company owns a trademark (although a logo can be registered as a trademark in some cases, again by filing with the USPTO), and a logo does not ensure that the materials a company produces are protected by copyright (although the owner of the logo holds copyright on the design).
+Logos are exclusive, though-they belong to the company!

 Social Thinking has a company logo.
 Our logo (the graphic image) was protected by copyright from the first moment it was created.
 The logo represents our company in graphic form.
 Our logo happens to incorporate our name, Social Thinking, which is also a trademark we own.
-That's why you'll notice that little "r" trademark symbol at the end of the word "Thinking" in our logo.
+That's why you'll notice that little "®" trademark symbol at the end of the word "Thinking" in our logo.